aginies/ai/ollama/README.md

 # Ollama Systemd Service Setup

-This guide provides a step-by-step process for setting up an **ollama-rocm** container as a systemd service.
+This guide provides a step-by-step process for setting up an **ollama** container as a systemd service.
 This approach is useful when you want your container to start automatically at boot and be managed through systemd commands.

 ## Table of Contents